 That should bring it up for you.
 To make sure you have the correct video, it should show a large outdoor performance in a park packed with people standing and the PMG on the outdoor stage.
 I’m not directly linking to the video because I don’t want the copyright nazis at G**gle/U-toob to delete the person’s channel or the video.
 The video is not directly from the PMG or Lyle Mays so that’s why I’m not linking to it or embedding it.

 Update: Someone came to this article the other day by searching, “lyle mays bisexual.”
 I didn’t say anything about his sexual orientation in the article because I have no information on that, and frankly I’m tired of talking about sexuality and sexual orientation.
 I’ve given up on it and that’s, in part, because I’ve written about it for years and fairly recently realised how volatile the topic is these days.
 Geezus, who wants to deal with that?
 And some members of the queer population are their own worst enemy.
-I suppose most people assumed that Lyle was straight or heterosexual — most people are assumed to be straight because we live in very heteronormative society where “him and her” are all you see on television and in ads — but my reliable gaydar told me that Lyle was a queer/gay boy.
+I’m thinking particularly of the queers who rush to defend other queers who are so desperate to live a “straight”/heteronormative/even closeted life. (roll eyes/ugh).
+But back to Lyle, I suppose most people assumed that Lyle was straight or heterosexual — since most people are assumed to be straight whether they are or not because we live in very heteronormative society where “him, tall and dominant” and “non-feminist her, short and submissive (with the perfunctory blond hair, out of a bottle?) are all you see on television and in ads — but my reliable gaydar told me that Lyle was a queer/gay boy.
 But he may have been bi, but that’s not how I read him.
-There was no wife, boyfriend or male partner listed as survivors.
+There was no wife, girlfriend, boyfriend or male partner listed as survivors.
 The only relative I read anything about was that his niece spoke very highly of him and referred to Lyle as a genius.
 Chau.—el barrio rosa